Campus Improvement Plan

 Lever 5: Effective Instruction

-Strategy's Expected Result/Impact: Increased teacher knowledge of present levels of student performance and next steps for instruction
+Strategy's Expected Result/Impact: Increased teacher knowledge of present levels of student performance and next steps for instruction.

 Title I:

-Performance Objective 3 - CLOSING THE GAPS
+Performance Objective 3 - RELATIVE PERFORMANCE

 Goals